wylieallen/DataStructures/README.md

 ## Trees

-BSTNode: A binary search tree implementation with preorder, inorder and postorder iterators.
+BinarySearchTree: A binary search tree implementation with preorder, inorder and postorder iterators.

 ## Todo